 Vaccines train the immune systems of healthy people to fight off any future infection.

-One is produced by GlaxoSmithKline (GSK) and the National Institutes of Health in the US, and the other was designed by the Public Health Agency of Canada and is being produced by Merck.
+One is produced by GlaxoSmithKline (GSK) and the National Institutes of Health in the US, another is being developed by the Public Health Agency of Canada in collaboration with Merck.

 Drug research is also taking place at pace.
 Instead of preventing infection like vaccines, these are designed to boost the recovery of those who have been infected.